codihuston/gairos/README.md

 connection in the `pgadmin4` web app upon initial setup after logging in.
 You may use either:

 1. Your `host IP address; NOT localhost!` and the port `54320` as defined in `docker-compose.yml` to connect.
 Since your IP address may change, I suggest the following option...
 2. You may use the static ip address configured by a custom network for this setup, which also defined in `docker-compose.yml`, the static ip is defaulted to `172.25.0.2`.
 Since you are using the static ip in the containerized network, you will need to use the internal port being `5432` instead of the port mapped from the host.
-These two values are default, and cannot be configured by custom environment variables reliably at this moment
+These two values are default, and cannot be configured by custom environment variables reliably at this moment.

 #### Running the Server for Development

+The recommended way to run the server is to use:

+1. `yarn run watch:debug`
-The recommended way to run the server is to use `yarn run watch:debug`, which will automatically re-run the server when you change any file in `server/src`, as well as log your debug messages.
-Otherwise, you may use `yarn run watch`.
+    1. will automatically re-run the server when you change any file in `server/src` (see `nodemon.json` to see which files are watched), as well as log your debug messages (implemented with the `debug()` npm module)
+1. `yarn run watch`
+    1. this option does not print your debug messages

+If you do not want the server to restart automatically on your changes, run
+either:

+1. `yarn run dev`
+1. or `yarn run dev:debug` to see your debug mesages

+The order in which the server is built looks like this (initialized by the commands mentioned above):

+1. lint (via `eslint`)
+1. create database using `sequelize-cli` (may error out if db exists, but does not stop build process.
+This is expected behavior)
+1. run server with babel-node (`server/bin/www.js`) to support `import/export`
+in the node environment
+    1. in that file, conditionally truncate/sync database and execute seeders asynchronously based on `DB_SYNC_WITH_SEQUELIZE`

 #### Debugging the Server